-Below are the minimum requirements to be eligible for the COSI program.
-Please note that additional eligibility requirements apply for applicants to be considered for an Erasmus+ Join Master scholarship, notably ineligibility of applicants who have already benefited from an Erasmus Mundus Master Course scholarship or who have applied to more than 3 Erasmus+ Joint Master Degree.
+Below are the minimum requirements to be eligible for the RADMEP program.
+Please note that additional eligibility requirements apply for applicants to be considered for an Erasmus Mundus Joint Master Degree (EMJMD) scholarship, notably the ineligibility of applicants who have already benefited from an EMJMD scholarship.

 - Compliance with the application process calendar and deadlines;